 Boat Latch Compatibility

 Look here for Ramp N Clamp Boat Latch compatibility answers.
 The most common question we get is “Will the Ramp N Clamp Boat Latch work on my boat?”
 Is it compatible with my boat and trailer setup?
-Here is a simple breakdown of a few questions.
-If you answer yes to ALL, The Boat Latch will probably work well on your boat and trailer setup.
+Here is a simple breakdown of 6 easy questions.
+Tab between the questions below.
+If you answer yes to ALL 6, The Boat Latch will probably work well on your boat and trailer setup.
 See below.

 Does The Boat Have A Semi V or V Front?

 The Ramp N Clamp needs a slight V in order to lock onto the eye.
 If it’s a semi V, modified V, Deep V, Tri V etc it should qualify.
 If it has a flat front but it does have a ridge, it will work.
 If the front is completely flat it will not work.
 The photos below show that it will not work on a completely flat front or pontoon boats.